Some probiotic strains may help support weight loss and provide other health benefits, including to your heart, immune system, and digestive system.

-Probiotics are live microorganisms that have health benefits when eaten (1).
+Probiotics are live microorganisms that have health benefits when eaten (

-They are found in both supplements and fermented foods.
+They’re found in both supplements and fermented foods.

 Several studies also suggest that probiotics can help you lose weight and belly fat.